Business Interpreter Services

 Image: business interpreting services

-Essentially, the interpreter simply listens directly to one party and translates that verbally for the other party.
-No equipment is needed.
-It’s a great format for smaller meetings, training courses (we’ve done a LOAD of those), appointments and more.
+In F2F the business interpreter simply listens to each party and translates that verbally to the other(s).
+No equipment is needed, and it’s a great format for smaller meetings, training courses, interviews, appointments and more.

 Why our business interpreter services?

 We’ve excellent experience, delivering over 6,000 business interpreter services to date.
 And our in-house (not outsourced) business interpreter services management keeps our smart well-qualified professional interpreters on-time and well-briefed.
 Thorough preparation not only ensures accurate language interpretation, but also ensures your visitors obtain the best impression of your company.
-We carefully select our business interpreters for knowledge of your sector.
+We carefully select our interpreters for knowledge of your sector.

-“Do I really need business interpreting?”
+“Do I really need a business interpreter?”

-A professional business interpreter helps in several ways.
-Firstly, providing smart, professional business interpreter services for your visitors will be taken as a compliment – you’re showing that you take seriously what they have to say.
 You’re also demonstrating respect for their language and culture, and signalling that you don’t see language as a barrier.
 A good business interpreter also really helps to “break the ice”, facilitating small talk and building empathy with your visitors before you get down to business.
-They’ll also accompany factory tours or join evening meals if needed.
+They’ll also accompany factory tours or join you for meals if needed.
 But most importantly, they will be a professional, well-qualified, highly-experienced linguist.
-So you and your visitors can rely on smooth, accurate interpreting, allowing you to focus on business.
+So you and your visitors can rely on smooth, accurate interpreting so that you can focus on business.

 “We’re OK, one of the visitors says she’ll interpret”

-“Isn’t remote business interpreting cheaper?”
+“Aren’t remote business interpreter services cheaper?”

 “So what’s a ‘tour guide’ system then?